 6. Find the Cheapest Airport

-We like the Skyscanner website feature for selecting the city you will be flying to (for example, London), and just under this is a button that asks you to ‘add nearby airports in the search.
+We like the feature on the Skyscanner website for selecting the city and airport you will be flying from (for example, Melbourne).

 It pays to be flexible with your travel plans.
 If you can avoid travel during the high season to your chosen destination, you’ll be rewarded with some very desirable fares.

 We like to travel during shoulder season as you can avoid cities being too busy with tourists.
-You will also find cheap accommodation during this time too.
+You will also find cheap accommodation using Booking.com during this time too.